Betterez/btrz-auth-api-key/README.md

 #### testKey

 This is a key that can be set to use when Unit Testing your services.
 Using this key avoids the need to setup a key on a test db.

+#### testUser

+This is an object with any schema.
+If testKey is present and testUser is present it will be returned as the authenticated user in req.user
+Use this for testing.

 #### ignoredRoutes